Jake McCarthy Player Props: Diamondbacks vs. Giants

 Jake McCarthy At The Plate

-- McCarthy is hitting .251 with six doubles, five triples, two home runs and 22 walks.
+- McCarthy is batting .248 with six doubles, five triples, two home runs and 22 walks.

-- In 72 games played this year, he has hit a homer in just two of them.
+- He has gone deep in two of 73 games played this year, and in 0.8% of his plate appearances.

-- McCarthy has driven in a run in 12 games this year (16.7%), including two games with multiple runs batted in.
+- In 12 games this year (16.4%), McCarthy has picked up an RBI, including two games with multiple runs batted in.

+- He has scored in 29 of 73 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.